Le Potazzine

 Tasting Notes

 Brilliant ruby red in the glass.
-The nose is precise and floral, offering clean notes of violet, wild cherry, and subtle spice.
-On the palate, sapid tannins with a saline edge combine with the vintage’s vibrant acidity to create a wine of elegance, tension, and unmistakable traditional character.
+The nose offers floral violet, wild cherry, and subtle spice.
+On the palate, precise, sapid tannins combine with bright acidity, creating a Brunello of elegance, tension, and unmistakable traditional character, reflecting altitude, slow ripening, and hands-off winemaking.

 Winemaking